artefactory/xhec-mlops-crashcourse-2024/lessons/02-model-deployment/README.md

 > The `reload` option here is used to help you debug your app.
 Every time the code changes, the app will be reloaded

-You can test your app by using the automatic documentation `FastAPI` generated for you.
+You can test your app by using the automatic documentation `FastAPI` generated for you, which can be accessed at [http://localhost:8000/docs](http://localhost:8000/docs).

 ![Docs](./images/docs_example.png)